websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/fragment-styles-reference.md

    Many of the styles correspond to CSS classes.
 If you know CSS, many of the following fields will be familiar.
 ```

-Many of the following styles have defined tokens; see [Creating a Style Book](../../site-appearance/using-a-style-book-to-standardize-site-appearance.md) and [Style Book Tokens](../../site-appearance/developer-guide/style-book-token-definitions.md) for more information.
+Many of the following styles have defined tokens; see [Creating a Style Book](../../site-appearance/using-a-style-book-to-standardize-site-appearance.md) and [Style Book Token Definitions](../../site-appearance/style-books/developer-guide/style-book-token-definitions.md) for more information.

 ## Margin